rajanubhuti/ai-workshop-documentation/exercise1_prompting/README.md

 The generated image captured:
 - Overall composition
 - Color distribution
 - General positioning of subjects
+- Accurate human anatomy

 However, it struggled with:
-- Accurate human anatomy
+- General positioning and direction of subjects
 - Subtle posture details
 - Emotional tone and narrative tension